-Our business is subject to numerous federal, state and local laws and regulations.
-See "Business - Government Regulation."
-Changes in these regulations may require extensive changes to our systems and operations that may be difficult to implement.
+These changes may be difficult to implement.
+Further, we cannot predict the timing or impact of any future legislative, rulemaking, or other regulatory actions.
 Untimely compliance or noncompliance with applicable laws and regulations could adversely affect the continued operation of our business as a result of civil or criminal penalties, including, but not limited to: imposition of monetary penalties; suspension of payments from government programs; loss of required government certifications or approvals; suspension or exclusion from participation in government reimbursement programs; or loss of licensure.
 Reductions in reimbursement by Medicare, Medicaid and other governmental payors could adversely affect our business as well.
-The law and regulations to which we are subject include, but are not limited to, the federal Anti-Kickback Statute and Stark Law, and state counter parts; HIPAA; False Claims Act; Civil Monetary Penalties Act; regulations promulgated by the FDA, U.S. Federal Trade Commission, DEA, HHS and CMS, and regulations of individual state regulatory authorities.
+The law and regulations to which we are subject include, but are not limited to, the federal Anti-Kickback Statute and Stark Law, and state counter-parts; HIPAA; False Claims Act; Civil Monetary Penalties Act; regulations promulgated by the FDA, U.S. Federal Trade Commission, DEA, HHS and CMS, and regulations of individual state regulatory authorities.
 In that regard, our business and consolidated financial statements could be affected by one or more of the following:

-- federal and state laws and regulations governing the purchase, distribution, management, compounding, dispensing and reimbursement of prescription drugs and related services, including state and federal controlled substances laws and regulations; - rules and regulations issued pursuant to HIPAA and HITECH; and other federal and state laws affecting the use, disclosure and transmission of health information, such as state security breach notification laws and state laws limiting the use and disclosure of prescriber information; - administration of Medicare and state Medicaid programs, including legislative changes and/or rulemaking and interpretation; - federal and state laws and regulations that require reporting and public dissemination of payments to and between various health care providers and other industry participants; - government regulation of the development, administration, review and updating of formularies and drug lists; - managed care reform and plan design legislation, including state laws regarding out-of-network charges and participation; and - federal or state laws governing our relationships with physicians or others in a position to refer to us.
+- federal and state laws and regulations governing the purchase, distribution, management, compounding, dispensing and reimbursement of prescription drugs and related services, including state and federal controlled substances laws and regulations; - rules and regulations issued pursuant to HIPAA and HITECH; and other federal and state laws affecting the use, disclosure and transmission of health information, such as state security breach notification laws and state laws limiting the use and disclosure of prescriber information; - administration of Medicare and state Medicaid programs, including legislative changes and/or rulemaking and interpretation; - federal and state laws and regulations that require reporting and public dissemination of payments to and between various health care providers and other industry participants; - government regulation of the development, administration, review and updating of formularies and drug lists;

+- managed care reform and plan design legislation, including state laws regarding out-of-network charges and participation; - states' restrictions on new home infusion care entrants into their market via licensing, certificating, and permitting requirements; and - federal or state laws governing our relationships with physicians or others in a position to refer to us.